iewaij/data-analytics-bank-marketing/docs/content/09_decision_tree.md

 max_depth=6, n_estimators= 1750,random_state=42)
 ```

-We decided that 1750 estimators in subsequent testing showed signs of overfitting and went to produce our final performance matrix with 1500 estimators.
+We decide that 1750 estimators in subsequent testing show signs of overfitting and went to produce our final performance matrix with 1500 estimators.

 ```
 RF_validation = RandomForestClassifier(random_state=42,class_weight="balanced",max_depth=6,n_estimators=1500,